schitresh/software_development/frameworks/rails/4_components/1_action_mailer.md

 ```

 ## Observing Emails
-- Gives access to emaill message after it has been sent
+- Gives access to email message after it has been sent

 ```rb
 class EmailDeliveryObserver